anurag-roy/tailwindcss-animate/docs/animation-timing-function.md

 ### Breakpoints and media queries

 You can also use variant modifiers to target media queries like responsive breakpoints, dark mode, prefers-reduced-motion, and more.
-For example, use `md:ease-in-out` to apply the `ease-in-out` utility at only medium screen sizes and above.
+For example, use `md:anim-ease-in-out` to apply the `anim-ease-in-out` utility at only medium screen sizes and above.

 ```html
 <div class="animate-bounce anim-ease-linear md:anim-ease-in-out">